 Contact Information -

 Dalton, GA 30720

-Student grievance records are maintained in the office of the Vice President for Enrollment and Student Services.
+Student grievance records are maintained in the office of the Vice President for Student Affairs and Enrollment Management.

 Some student complaints have additional formal mechanisms for redress.
 The processes for these complaints are outlined in the corresponding sections of the Dalton State College catalog.